Skip to main content

 Attend a session focused on solving the Mental Game Equation in high pressure situations.
 Understanding the science of how we do what we do is essential for peak performance in various disciplines.
 Experience the definition of Confidence and how to blueprint the pathway to becoming Elite.
 Learn how to leverage the ultimate skill of the human being to achieve mental game mastery.

-10:30 – 11Panel Session 1 – Yusuf Boyd (VALD), Reed Harrington/Damon Darsey, David Saucier (Mississippi State University), & Marci Hoppa (Mississippi State University)
+10:30 – 11:00AMPanel Session 1 – Yusuf Boyd (VALD), Damon Darsey, David Saucier (Mississippi State University), & Marci Hoppa (Mississippi State University)

 TOPIC: Utilizing a Sports Mindset to Create a Pre-assessment for Industrial and Tactical Athletes: VALD Demonstrations of Technology on Stage